-Once you click the big ‘check this vehicle’ button, you’ll either see a red message stating ‘No, this vehicle is showing as UNINSURED on the Motor Insurance Database today’ or a green message stating ‘Yes, this vehicle is showing as INSURED on the Motor Insurance Database today'.
-You’ll also get the vehicle’s make and model as it’s listed on the MID.
+Once you click the big ‘check this vehicle’ button, you’ll either see a red message stating ‘No, this vehicle is showing as UNINSURED on the Motor Insurance Database today’ or a green message stating ‘Yes, this vehicle is showing as INSURED on the MID today'.
+You’ll also get the vehicle’s make and model as it’s listed on the Ask MID website.

-The search remains private and your current (and future) car insurance premiums will not be affected by your car insurance checks.
+The Ask MID search history remains private and your current (and future) car insurance premiums will not be affected by your car insurance checks.

 You cannot, however, use this particular search to view the information of other parties.
 So how do you get information about a third party in the Ask MID website if you’ve been involved in an accident?

-To find out the insurance details of someone else following an accident, you are required to make a formal enquiry (which requires a small fee).
+To find out someone else's insurance details following a car accident, you are required to make a formal enquiry, which requires a small fee.

 To do so, head to the AskMID homepage and look for the ‘One-off search’ tab on the right-hand side.
 Clicking there should take you to a form that you are required to complete, followed by a single debit or credit card charge of £4.50.

 As with your own vehicle search, the owner of the third-party car will not be notified that you've been checking their details and the process will stay private.

-The database used by AskMID is updated minute by minute and receives up to 10,000 car insurance updates every hour from UK car insurance companies to stay as accurate as possible.
+The Motor Insurance Database is updated minute by minute and receives up to 10,000 car insurance updates every hour from UK car insurance companies to stay as accurate as possible.